Mateo Bajamich

-Mateo Bajamich (Bajamić, /sh/; born 3 August 1999) is an Argentine professional footballer who plays as a winger for Primera División side Atlético Tucumán.
+Mateo Bajamich (Bajamić, /sh/; born 3 August 1999) is an Argentine professional footballer who plays as a winger for Primera División side Estudiantes RC, on loan from Atlético Tucumán.
 He can also play as a striker.

 Career

 Instituto

 Bajamich's career started with Instituto Atlético Central Córdoba, joining in 2016 from his local club Unión de Morrison.
 Ahead of the 2018–19 Primera B Nacional season, Bajamich was promoted to the Instituto first team.
 He made his Instituto debut on 23 February 2019, coming on as a substitute in a 3–2 defeat to Nueva Chicago.
 Bajamich was a late addition to the match day squad after Facundo Affranchino was injured in the pre-match warm up.
 He had previously been an unused substitute in 2018 for matches with Villa Dálmine and Arsenal de Sarandí.
 Bajamich made his first start in senior football in a 1–0 loss against Guillermo Brown on 3 March 2019.
 On 21 April, he scored his first professional goal in the final match of the season in a 1–1 draw against Gimnasia y Esgrima (M).
 Bajamich and Instituto finished the 2018–19 season 22nd in the league table.
 After the season, he signed a contract with Instituto lasting until 2022.

 Bajamich netted four goals in his first five games to start the 2019–20 season, including a brace in a 3–0 win at Brown de Adrogué on 14 September 2019.
 He scored twice again on 9 November in a 2–0 win against Santamarina.
 On 15 March Bajamich scored once to help La Gloria defeat Tigre 3–0.
 That would end up being the final game of the season for Instituto as the season was cancelled due to the COVID-19 pandemic.
 Bajamich ended the season with 9 goals and 3 assists from 21 games, helping Instituto finish 9th in group B.